HopeConnect/HopeConnect.Mobile/README.md

 ## Getting Started

-Thank you for your interest in contributing to HopeConnect!
-Below is a guide to help you get started with the project.
+Welcome to HopeConnect!
+We're thrilled to have you onboard.
+Below is a guide to help you get started with our project:

 1. Prerequisites
 Before you begin, ensure you have the following prerequisites installed on your local machine: